Chief Executive Officer

-Chief Research and Evaluation Officer
+Research and Evaluation Consultant

 Sheryl came to CAHS in 2010 with the goal of implementing Results Based Accountability evaluation within the family of programs administered and operated by CAHS.
-Sheryl has a background in anthropology and has worked in community based organizations and non-profits doing research and evaluation on programs to improve the health and quality of life of low income and marginalized populations.
+Sheryl has a background in anthropology and has worked in community-based organizations and non-profits doing research and evaluation on programs to improve the health and quality of life of low income and marginalized populations.
 Most recently, Sheryl worked with the Institute for Medical Quality in California to assess an educational mandate to train physicians to communicate effectively with patients from diverse backgrounds.
 Sheryl received her PhD in Anthropology from the University of Massachusetts, Amherst and completed post-doctoral work at UC Berkeley in Demography and at Stanford University in Population Ecology.

-Elizabeth W. Fraser is a Policy Manager at Connecticut Association for Human Services.
+Elizabeth W. Fraser is a Policy Director at Connecticut Association for Human Services.
 Elizabeth works with a wide variety of social service agencies, task forces and legislative officials to advocate for legislative change, sources of funding and the building of self-sustaining and accountable social development programs.
 Elizabeth has been in this role for 3 years.
 Prior to CAHS, Elizabeth was the Director of the Middletown Even Start Program.
-Prior to Middletown Even Start, Elizabeth has spend 25 years in both the public and private sector in the field of Early Childhood.
+Prior to Middletown Even Start, Elizabeth has spent 25 years in both the public and private sector in the field of Early Childhood.
 Elizabeth holds a Master’s in Education Degree from Cambridge College in Cambridge, Massachusetts and a Bachelor’s of Science Degree in Early Childhood Education and Human Growth and Development from Wheelock College in Boston, Massachusetts.
 She serves on the Connecticut Two Generation Interagency Council, both the Early Childhood Alliance Steering Committee and Advocacy Committee and the Connecticut Parent Power Steering Committee.

-Connecticut Money School Program Manager
+CT Money School Program Manager

-Volunteer Services Coordinator
+CMS/YMS Volunteer Coordinator